 An examination of the understanding of actions of a leadership through the prism emotions and cognitive reasoning.
 The understanding of social identity and the transformative actions of leadership as it relates to a variety of groups.
 This course will focus on the value of social intelligence, the valuing of change and others, and the rationale for decisions made.
 This course will show the effects of reciprocal relations between social identity and social reality.
 How identity influences the type of society people create and in turn adopts.
+Prerequisite: BUAD 1301, BUAD 1315, or BUAD 2311.
 (Cross-referenced as PMIN 2312 and PSYC 2312.)